albar965/littlexpconnect/README.txt

 command as an administrator.
 You can look at the script which is a text file to see what commands are executed.

-You can see Little "Little Xpconnect" in the X-Plane plugin manager once it was unlocked and loaded successfully.
+You can see "Little Xpconnect" in the X-Plane plugin manager once it was unlocked and loaded successfully.

 ------------------------------------------------------------------------------